chinchalinchin/scrilla/README.txt

 will launch GUI.
 Currently working on widgets for the functions.

+4. Figure out how to launch GUI in Docker.
+Also, volumes.

 NOTE:

 The first time this application is run it retrieves a large amount of static data and stores it in the /static/ folder.
 The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable INIT = True, should not take anywhere near as long.